 Upon conclusion of her career in the education field, and after relocating permanently to the Kansas City metro area, Terri began working for the Veterans Administration where she enjoys assisting client access to their hard earned benefits.

 She currently teaches a small studio of flute students and has continued to perform with various community wind ensembles and orchestras.

 Her commercial recording credits include: “Firebird” (ARC-2581) by Christopher Burnett; and most recently, studio session performances on several tracks of the critically acclaimed, “Echoes of Europe” (ARC-2680) full-length project by the Dino Massa Kansas City Quintet which was also released on the Artists Recording Collective (ARC) label.
 All of these recordings are available from the major retailers like iTunes, Amazon, Google Play, Apple Music, etc.

 Terri is married to the jazz saxophonist and composer, Christopher Burnett.
-They have two adult children and four grandchildren.
+They have two adult children and five grandchildren.

 *Terri Burnett plays Miyazawa flutes – thanks for making such wonderful instruments!

 - University of Saint Mary Community Wind Ensemble